-- ☐ Update procedures for district-owned or school-owned devices to match cleaning requirements (see section 2d of the Ready Schools, Safe Learners guidance). - □ Procedures for return, inventory, updating, and redistributing district-owned devices must meet physical distancing requirements. - devices during the learning experiences, provide safe charging stations.
+- □ Update procedures for district-owned or school-owned devices to match cleaning requirements (see section 2d of the Ready Schools, Safe Learners guidance). - Procedures for return, inventory, updating, and redistributing district-owned devices must meet physical distancing requirements. - ☑ If providing learning outside and allowing students to engage with devices during the learning experiences, provide safe charging stations.

-- EPSD9 has and will continue to conduct and confirm family technology connectivity - EPSD9 will provide all students with a label for their assigned district owned device prior to returning to school. - EPSD9 will continue to keep school-issued iPad chargers at home and review daily care and routines for the iPad. - EPSD9 will maintain teacher and administrator issued laptops and iPads and support users with remote needs.
-Hotspots are assigned as needed. - EPSD9 has established Canvas as the district platform to facilitate continuous learning experiences that occur on-site and in a distance learning setting (off-site); include options for digital learning and provision for non-digital distance learning per parent request. - EPSD9 supports all users with Canvas; including student and parent training and resources. - EPSD9 will review technology policies and data privacy policies with all stakeholders. - EPSD9 will continue technology support services for families with translation services to meet the needs of all. - EPSD9 will issue loaner iPads as needed for students with broken devices.
+- EPSD9 has and will continue to conduct and confirm family technology connectivity. - EPSD9 will provide all students with a label for their assigned district-owned device prior to returning to school. - EPSD9 will continue to keep school-issued iPad chargers at home and review daily care and routines for the iPad. - EPSD9 will maintain teacher and administrator issued laptops and iPads and support users with remote needs.
+Hotspots are assigned as needed. - EPSD9 has established Canvas as the district platform to facilitate continuous learning experiences that occur on-site and in a distance learning setting (off-site); include options for digital learning and provision for non-digital distance learning per parent request. - EPSD9 supports all users with Canvas; including student and parent training and resources. - •EPSD9 will review technology policies and data privacy policies with all stakeholders. - EPSD9 will continue technology support services for families with translation services to meet the needs of all. - EPSD9 will issue loaner iPads as needed for students with broken devices. - •WMMS will not provide charging opportunities outside.